petr-permyakov/django-helm-chart/README.md

 Django settings will be managed by environment variables. `django-environ` works well for this and can parse the DATABASE_URL connection string.
 This chart expects SECRET_KEY and DATABASE_URL variables.

 Kubernetes works best when it is able to determine application health.
-You Django app should have a `/_health/` view such as
+Your Django app should have a `/_health/` view such as

 ```
 def health(request):